stratpoint-daniel-eullo/kafka-training/docs/training/day07-connect.md

     6. **REST API** enables programmatic management
     7. **EventMart integration** demonstrates real-world usage

+## Practice Exercises

+Ready to practice what you learned?
+Complete the **[Day 07 Exercises](../exercises/day07-exercises.md)** to apply today's concepts.

+These hands-on exercises will help you master the material before moving forward.

 ## Next Steps

 Continue to [Day 8: Advanced Topics](day08-advanced.md) for security, monitoring, and production best practices.